mbhall88/TAC3_Report/manuscript.md

 Each sample was sequenced on both Nanopore and Illumina platforms from the same isolate and DNA extraction.
-In total, we received 118 samples from Madagascar, 83 from South Africa, and 46 from the National Tuberculosis Reference Lab in Birmingham; giving us a total of 247 samples.
+In total, we received 118 samples from Madagascar, 83 from South Africa, and 46 from the National Tuberculosis Reference Lab in Birmingham; giving us a total of 247 samples - 150 of which passed quality control.
 As these samples are not reference isolates, we need to be able to compare both Illumina and Nanopore to a truth.
-To establish how each platform compares to the truth, we have additionally sequenced 35 of the Malagasy isolates with PacBio and will use the high-quality assemblies for validation of variant calls.
+To establish how each platform compares to the truth, we have additionally sequenced 35 of the Malagasy isolates with PacBio - only 7 made it through quality control - and will use the high-quality assemblies for validation of variant calls.

-#### Quality Control

-The first step in quality control (QC) was to exclude samples where the Nanopore and Illumina data were not perfectly matched.
-In total, we excluded 40 samples at this stage.

-The remaining 207 samples were processed through a QC pipeline.
-The first step in the pipeline is decontamination of sequencing reads.
-We used the decontamination database from `clockwork` (<https://github.com/iqbal-lab-org/clockwork>), which contains a wide range of organisms, including viral, human, Mtb, non-tuberculosis Mycobacterium (NTM), and nasopharyngeal-associated bacterial genomes.
-Reads were mapped to the database and was output to a final decontaminated fastq file if it had any mapping to a non-contaminant genome.
-All decontaminated fastq files were subsampled to a depth of 60x (Illumina) and 150x (Nanopore) using `rasusa` [@doi:10/d9rz].

-The last step in the QC pipeline is to assign lineages for each sample.
-A panel of lineage-defining SNPs [@doi:10/gbvbxh; @doi:10/d9r2; @doi:10/f9dg9j] was used in conjunction with a sample's Illumina VCF from the [Baseline variant analysis](#baseline-variant-analysis) for the lineage assignment.

-We exclude samples from further analysis if they had coverage below 20x (Illumina) or 30x (Nanopore), or if they could not be assigned a single lineage.
-This filtering criteria led to a further 57 samples being excluded; leaving us with a total of 150 samples to use for the remainder of this work.
-In addition to the QC of the Illumina/Nanopore data, we sadly had to exclude 26/35 PacBio sequencing datasets due to mismatched Illumina/Nanopore data or PacBio coverage lower than 20x.

 #### Baseline variant analysis